MicrosoftDocs/sql-docs/docs/t-sql/statements/create-external-table-transact-sql.md

 ## Security

-The data files for an external table are stored in Hadoop or Azure blob storage.
+The data files for an external table are stored in Hadoop or Azure Blob Storage.
 These data files are created and managed by your own processes.
 It is your responsibility to manage the security of the external data.

 ## Examples